mattc41190/utilitiesforme/README.md

 ## What is this

-This is a repository that contains the source code for the utilities for me application
+This is a repository that contains the source code for the _utilitiesfor.me_ application.

 ## Why make this?

-Your utility site is gross and insecure and full of ads...
+Your utility site is gross, and insecure, and full of ads and trackers 😿.

 ## How do I use this?